lancelee82/bluegym/README.md

 In order to learn Deep Reinforcement Learning with OpenAI Gym and [Bluelake](https://github.com/lancelee82/bluelake), Bluegym wraps the games and exposes a Gym environment like Atari games.

+The main purpose of this project is providing a convenient method to design and test functions for Reinforcement Learning, such as designing the reward functions, testing action spaces, etc.

 ## Usage